beskay/gas-guide/BASICS.md

 **Accesslist**

 Since EIP-2930, it is possible to specify a list of addresses and storage keys that will be touched during the transaction execution.
 When an address or storage slot is present in that list, it is called "warm"; otherwise, it is "cold."
 This allows reducing the gas costs for storage reads and writes as seen in the image above.
+See the links in the references for more information.

 Run `forge test --mc StorageTest -vvvv` to see the gas costs in detail.